 When you have a list of your posts, from the drop-down menu, choose Edit and then click on the Apply button.

-I know what are you thinking about, what’s the option we checked to apply the change in bulk?
-Well, that’s the trick, in the next step, you’ll be able to edit in bulk all your WordPress blog posts and enable comments again with one click of the button.
+I know what you are thinking about; what’s the option we checked to apply the change in bulk?
+Well, that’s the trick; in the next step, you’ll be able to edit in bulk all your WordPress blog posts and enable comments again with one click of the button.

-Come back again and you’ll find that people can comment on all your old posts again.
+Come back again, and you’ll find that people can comment on all your old posts again.

-Allowing comment for a single WordPress post
+Allowing comments for a single WordPress post

 - Click on Posts